Anesthesia Chair in Pediatric Simulation Senior Associate in Critical Care Medicine Associate Professor, Harvard Medical School

 Katie brings astounding talent in moulage and art combined with formal training in Biomedical engineering to create >50 incredibly realistic trainers for SIMPeds and helps drive our SIMPeds3D Team.
 Katie also delivers internationally, producing complex simulation productions independent of venue — ranging from hotel ballrooms to international simulation centers.
 Areas of Expertise: Delivering on-site and in-situ high fidelity simulations, 3D CAD design for trainer development, 3D patient models for pre-surgical planning Education/Certification: Masters in Biomedical Engineering, Worcester Polytechnic Institute

 Noah earned his Bachelor’s Degree in Industrial Design from Hampshire College and a Master’s Degree in Mechanical Engineering from Boston University.
 Prior to joining SIMPeds, he spent several years as a research engineer at the Volpe National Transportation Systems Center on a range of projects from environmental noise modeling for NASA to wayfinding device development for the visually impaired.
 His research has focused on high-resolution 3-dimensional diagnostic medical imaging and adaptive technology development.
-As a Sim Specialist II, Noah delivers complex high-fidelity simulations throughout BCH as well as maintains a busy practice within SIMPeds3D Print, ‘personalizing pediatrics’ via novel SIM skills trainers and devices to enhance preparedness and training opportunities throughout pediatric surgical and medical subspecialties.
+As a SIM Engineer II, Noah delivers complex high-fidelity simulations throughout BCH as well as maintains a busy practice within SIMPeds3D Print, ‘personalizing pediatrics’ via novel SIM skills trainers and devices to enhance preparedness and training opportunities throughout pediatric surgical and medical subspecialties.
 Areas of Expertise: Product and Device Development, High Fidelity Medical Simulation, Human Factors Engineering and Design, 3D Printing and Rapid Prototyping, Numerical Modeling and Analysis, Acoustics

 With expertise combining computer tech and customer service, Katie leads our busy SIM-OR Procedural Simulation Suite program, providing full on-site technical support to 8 Surgical Departments.
 She also works closely with the BCH IT to insure that video-based debriefing is readily available throughout the Hospital and drives the technical aspects of our social robotics program in collaboration with MIT.
 Areas of Expertise: Surgical Simulations, Social Robotics, delivering in situ simulation, Mac OS X and other Apple related products.
 Education/Certification: Received Bachelors degree in Music at the University of New Hampshire.
 After spending 3 years at Apple as a Creative, developed an interest in how technology can positively impact peoples lives.
 BCH has benefited from Katie’s troubleshooting skills, experience with audio visual equipment and Apple product knowledge as it applies to the art simulation.